Skip to content

 Article 45 establishes the framework for cyber-threat information-sharing arrangements among financial entities.

-• Article 45(2) requires that the arrangements take place within trusted communities of financial entities and that the financial entities notify the competent authorities of their participation in such information-sharing arrangements upon validation of their membership, and of any cessation of membership.
+• Article 45(3) requires financial entities to notify competent authorities of their participation in the arrangements, upon validation of their membership, or, as applicable, of the cessation of their membership once it takes effect.

 In Modulos: ORF-388 (Article 45 information-sharing arrangement governance).